ChrisCummins/msc-thesis/docs/Log.md

   * I need to get some data *pronto*.
   * Set myself a personal deadline.
 * Print out a copy of the survey paper for Hugh.

+# March 2015

+## Monday 2nd

+#### Data distributions for vectors & matrices in SkelCL
+For multi-GPU systems, data can be distributed using:
+* single: Store entire structure on single GPU.
+* copy: Copy entire structure to each GPU.
+* block: Each GPU stores a contiguous, disjoint chunk of the structure.
+* overlap: Same as block, but with additional overlapping border elements (in the case of matrices, overlap rows).

+#### Plan for first SkelCL experiment:

+Hardware:
+* TBD.
+To test multi-GPUs, I'll need at least 1 machine with at least 2 GPUs.
+Preferably more in order to compare different architectures.

+Benchmarks:
+* Real world programs
+  * Canny edge detection
+  * Sobel edge detection
+  * Game of Life
+  * Gaussian blur
+  * Heat simulation
+  * Mandelbrot set
+  * FDTD
+* Standard algorithms
+  * SAXPY
+  * Matrix multiply
+  * Dot product

+Independent variables:
+* Execution device: CPU, GPU, how many GPUs?
+* For multi GPUs: data distribution, size of overlap.
+* Hardware properties: Number of cores, memory bandwidth.
+* Skeleton: type of pattern used.
+* Program properties: size of user functions, code properties (i.e. num of branches, load/stores).

+Dependent variables:
+* Time: total, subtotals/ratios for: time spent uploading and downloading data, and time spent executing job.